hexiron/Hexiron.Azure.ActiveDirectory.ApiConnectors/README.md

 Hexiron.Azure.ActiveDirectory has easy to use Azure connectors to connect with Azure AD secured API's using OAuth2 flows.
-When accessing an API through one of these connecters, it gets in background an access token from the Microsoft identity provider using ADAL for Azure AD and MSAL for Azure B2C and adds it to the request.
+When accessing an API through one of these connecters, it gets in background an access token from the Microsoft identity provider using ADAL for Azure AD and MSAL for Azure B2C and adds it automatically in background to the request.

+You don't need to worry about getting and storing an access token.
+This library does it for you.

 The connectors make use of the .NetCore IOptions pattern so make sure you register them in the startup class.
 More info see below.

-**Features**
+## Features ##
 - An **Azure AD enabled API connector** to access API's secured by Azure AD with caching of the JWT included by using ADAL
 - An **Azure AD B2C enabled API connector** to access API's secured by Azure AD B2C with caching of the JWT included by using MSAL
 - An **Azure Graph API connector** to access easily the Azure Graph API to retrieve Azure AD information with caching of the JWT included (implicitly using ADAL)

-**Azure Graph API Connector features**
+### Azure Graph API Connector features
 - GetMemberGroups : get all groups for the specified userid

+## How to use:
 ### 1. Create a new ASP.NET Core project ###
 In Visual Studio 2017.
 ### 2. Add dependency in csproj manually or using NuGet ###
-Install the latest nuget package:
+Install the latest nuget package of "Hexiron.Azure.ActiveDirectory"

-- Hexiron.Azure.ActiveDirectory

 in csproj:
 ```xml
 <PackageReference Include="Hexiron.Azure.ActiveDirectory" Version="x.x.x" />
 ```